WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/items/Mallet.md

 ## Features

 ### Control Realignment
-When used on certain TARDIS controls that are misaligned:
+When used on TARDIS controls:
-- The Mallet can re-align the control to its intended state.
+- The Mallet will re-align EVERY control back to its original healthy state.
 - This process consumes durability from the Mallet.
 - While re-aligning, the Mallet emits particles and sound effects for feedback.